 What to serve it with

-As a side dish for lamb, I like to serve the French Tabbouleh salad, with fresh mint, parsley, and tomatoes.
+On a hot day, I like to serve the French Tabbouleh salad, with fresh mint, parsley, and tomatoes.

-It is even better if made the day before so when guests arrive you can focus on roasting the lamb.
+It is even better if made the day before so you can focus on roasting the lamb when guests arrive.

-Another great option is the Italian baked ratatouille or the ciambotta, vegetable stews that can also be prepared the day before.
+Another perfect complement is the Italian baked ratatouille or the ciambotta, vegetable stews that can also be prepared the day before.

-Other exeptional main courses for a dinner party
+Other exceptional main courses for a dinner party

 If you are making the Crown Roast Of Lamb White Wine And Potatoes, leave your comment below I would like to hear from you.
 You can find more delicious ideas if you FOLLOW ME on Facebook, YouTube, Pinterest and Instagram or sign up to my newsletter.